 Each glove was put through the same tests to evaluate the metrics below.

-In our conductivity testing, we evaluated how well the gloves touch screen capabilities worked.
+In our conductivity testing, we evaluated how well the gloves' touchscreen capabilities worked.
 Aside from daily phone use, we tested scrolling social, checking emails, and playing games.
-We had each glove type "The sample is simply how well do these type?
+We had each glove type, "The sample is simply how well do these type?
 How long does it take?"
 We also played Tic-Tac-Toe with all of them.

-We found the Elma Luxury Leather Gloves the warmest in this test due to their thicker leather and warm lining.
-The reason these didn't win best warm gloves is that its test scores in both conductivity and dexterity low.
+We found the Elma Luxury Leather Gloves the warmest in this test, likely due to their thicker leather outer and warm inner lining.
+However, these weren't our favorite warm gloves because their test scores in both conductivity and dexterity were low.

 — Chris McNamara and Jason Peters